MarekLani/CustomIntentRecognizerForBotFrameworkV4/readme.md

 }
 ```

 Main message processing logic is defined in App.ts file.
 First we create instances of LUIS recognizer and our custom Menu Option Intent Recognizer, which is later added to middleware stack.
-Notice in message processing logic defined in callback functions of server.post function, how the LUIS recognizer is called only in case the custom recognizer was not capable to recognize the intent ( when user used natural language input).
+Notice message processing logic defined in callback functions of server.post function, how the LUIS recognizer is called only in case the custom recognizer was not capable to recognize the intent ( when user used natural language input).

 ```typescript
 import {BotFrameworkAdapter, ConversationState, MemoryStorage} from 'botbuilder';